gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 export default Root;
 ```

-You can access the full source code of this example in `examples/redux-init` folder.
+You can access the full source code of this example in the `examples/redux-init` folder.

 ### Using Redux with React I80 router